Name of Procedure

 - Insert a 25g x 1.5″ hypodermic needle in a straight AP direction towards the joint space (“straight down the barrel”).

-- As noted in the image, even if not directly over the joint space you can simply aim for an opening to enter the space, often in the middle of the knee.
+- As seen in the image, even if not directly over the joint space you can simply aim for an opening to enter the space, often in the middle of the knee.

 - Inject a small amount of contrast.
 Ideally you see spread along the joint as in the image.
 A simple “blob” of contrast may mean that the needle tip is in the subcutaneous space.

-- From here inject the desired medication based on the specific procedure that you’re doing.
+- Inject the desired medication based on the specific procedure that you’re doing.

 - If it turns out that the hypodermic needle is not long enough, just inject lidocaine through it while pulling out.